Skip to main content

 For more information, contact llv-exploratory-studies-village@ncsu.edu.

-Global Village residents
+Global Village

 The Global Village is a living and learning community for those interested in experiencing different cultures.
 Students live and interact with people from different backgrounds, experiences, countries and viewpoints.
-In this village, you will:
+The Global Village is in Alexander Residence Hall alongside Native Space.
+Students can participate in both Global Village and Native Space programming throughout the year.

-• Be part of a community of welcoming students who are interested in learning from others and sharing their culture with the community
+• Be part of a community of welcoming students who are interested in learning from others and sharing their culture with the community.

-• Build relationships with village mentors who are available to assist in your transition to campus and learning across cultures
+• Build relationships with village mentors who are available to assist in your transition to campus and learning across cultures.

-• Build friendships with a group of students from the United States and all over the world
+• Build friendships with a group of students from the United States and all over the world.

 Location: Alexander Hall